(Un)likelihood Training for Interpretable Embedding

 We conduct the experiment on MSR-VTT \cite{msr-vtt} using the official split of training, validation, and testing sets.
 A concept bank composed of 6,765 words with 902 exclusive pairs is formed for this experiment.
 Table \ref{exp:msrvtt} shows the performance of the proposed ITV model (i.e., ITV$_{fusion}$) in comparison to the existing works.
 Note that higher values of recall (i.e., R@{1,5,10}) and lower values of median rank (i.e., Med r) suggest better performance.
 It is worth noting that the results of SEA \cite{tmm2021-sea}, LAFF \cite{LAFF}, and RIVRL \cite{RIVRL} are obtained by rerunning the public codes released by the authors (marked with~*).
-For a fair comparison, all the methods use the same textual encoder.
+For a fair comparison\footnote{The reported results by LAFF and RIVRL are (23.8, 49, 60.3, 6, 0.358) and (13.8, 35.0, 46.5, 13, 24.3) on (R@1, R@5, R@10, Med r, mAP) for use of (BoW, w2v, GRU, CLIP, BERT) and (BoW, w2v, GRU, BERT), respectively.
+In this paper, CLIP and BERT features are not used for LAFF and RIVRL for a fair comparison with other approaches.}, all the methods use the same textual encoder.
 Additionally, LAFF also employs the same visual features as the proposed ITV model.
 ITV outperforms all other approaches with a mean average precision (mAP) of 23.4.
-Randomization test \cite{randomization_test} shows that the differences in mAP are significant when comparing ITV with SEA, LAFF and RIVRL at the level of p-value$\leq0.05$.
+Randomization test \cite{randomization_test} shows that the differences in mAP are significant when comparing ITV with dual-task (i.e., the conference version), SEA, LAFF, and RIVRL at the level of p-value$\leq0.05$.

 Fig.~\ref{fig:text2video_msrvtt} illustrates two example queries that compare the performance of ITV with RIVRL and SEA.
 With unlikelihood training, in Query-1, ITV outperforms RIVRL by successfully ranking shots featuring a long-haired man higher, whereas RIVRL ranks shots with a short-haired man in the top two positions.
-In Query-2, ITV manages to rank the ground-truth shot at the third position by downgrading shots with playing guitar indoors.
+In Query-2, ITV manages to rank the ground-truth shot at the third position by downgrading shots of playing guitar indoors.
 It is worth mentioning that even though the first two video shots are not ground truth, they match all the information required by the query.
 In contrast, the shots retrieved by SEA are mixed with indoor and outdoor scenes.